 I thought we had something special.
+My email marketing plan was set.

 I poured my heart and soul into this email, and the fact that you don’t love it hurts me deeply.